 Summer Budget: Discounts for Military

-If you’re in the Army or someone in your immediate Family is, recent government funding cuts and the sequester may tighten up your summer budget this year.
-This is unfortunate, but don’t worry: service members and their Families have many free or low cost options available for entertainment, recreation, and leisure.
+Summer can sometimes get a little pricy, especially with the opportunities to travel and so much going on day-to-day.
+Don't worry: service members and their Families have many free or low cost options available for entertainment, recreation, and leisure.
 You can still have a fulfilling and entertaining summer without hurting your checkbook.

 One particular program is perfect for military Families: the National Park Service free annual pass for military members.
 Anyone in the Army (as well as the Navy, Air Force, Coast Guard, Reserve, and National Guard) and their dependents is eligible.
 Passes are good at all 59 National Parks across twenty seven states, from the smallest in Hot Springs, Arkansas, all the way to Wrangell-Elias, nearly the size of West Virginia.